nicklepickle/fe-compare/README.md

 #### CSS
 The style requirements for the test projects were fairly simple.
 The only dynamic css was toggling the display of the add item modal and toggling a dark mode theme.
-I was a little disapointed that in almost all of the solutions the main app had to know to remove the .hidden class to show the modal.
-If that css class is defined in the componentm I need to know more about its implementation than it seems I should as a parent.
+I was a little disappointed that in almost all of the solutions the main app had to know to remove the .hidden class to show the modal.
+If that css class is defined in the component I need to know more about its implementation than it seems I should as a parent.
 Toggling dark mode was largely trivial due to the fairly new color-scheme property.
 One key difference between how Svelte and Vue handle component css vs JSX is that css can be scoped entirely to the component e.g. `h2 {color:purple}` would only style h2's within the component.
 In JSX, css included in a component is global.

 #### Vite